zifeo/terraform-openstack-rke2/README.md

 terraform apply -parallelism=1
 ```

+Note: it requires [rsync](https://rsync.samba.org) and [yq](https://github.com/mikefarah/yq) to generate remote kube config file.
+You can disable this behaviour by setting `ff_write_kubeconfig=false` and fetch yourself `/etc/rancher/rke2/rke2.yaml` on server nodes.

 ## Infomaniak OpenStack [example](./example/main.tf)

 A stable, performent and fully-equiped Kubernetes cluster in Switzerland for as little as CHF 11.—/month (at the time of writing):